CabrilloRoboticsClub/cabrillo_rov_2023/doc/setup_procedure.md

 # Setup Procedure

+Person 1 and person 2 work in parallel

 ## Person 1 (Ciaran or Orion)

 1. Open the Deck box on table in front of the pilot.